Evi-2003/SpotiPlay/README.md

 # Requirements
 - Python - I made it at Python 3.9
 You can install those using PIP
- - VLC
+ - python-vlc
- - Spotipy
+ - spotipy
- - Pafy
+ - pafy
  - youtube_search
 # Music Player
 Just keep using Spotify, i only made it for spotify